Here is what you need to know about the Walt Disney World changes for visiting after its reopening.

-The first bit of magic to open will be the Disney Vacation Club Resorts on June 22nd to both members and guests.
-Disney’s Fort Wilderness Resort & Campground will also open that day.
-Other Disney resort hotels will open on July 11.
-This phased reopening will demonstrate a deliberate approach, with limits on attendance and controlled guest density that aligns with guidance on physical distancing.
-That means certain experiences we know draw large group gatherings – such as parades and nighttime spectaculars – will return at a later date.
-In addition, “high-touch” experiences such as makeover opportunities, playgrounds and character meet and greets will remain temporarily unavailable, but characters will still be in our parks to entertain and delight guests.
+The first bits of magic to reopen were the Disney Vacation Club Resorts on June 22nd to both members and guests.
+Other resorts followed and this phased reopening demonstrated a deliberate approach, with limits on attendance and controlled guest density that aligns with guidance on physical distancing.
+That means certain experiences that draw large group gatherings – such as parades and nighttime spectaculars – will return at a later date.
+In addition, “high-touch” experiences such as makeover opportunities, playgrounds, and character meet and greets will remain temporarily unavailable, but characters will still be in the parks to entertain and delight guests.

 Dining and Experiences